 Forms and Documents

-All applications should be e-mailed to the address indicated on the form.
-The forms must be completed and submitted electronically; do not print, scan, or mail paper forms.
-You will receive confirmation that the form has been received within five business days.
+Completed applications should be e-mailed to the address indicated on the form; do not mail paper forms.
+You will receive confirmation that the form has been received, typically within five business days.

 Recommended reading for everyone applying for frequency coordination.

 ARCC is transitioning to all-electronic form submissions.
-Links to the PDF forms below have been disabled in the interim.
+Please use the PDF form below for repeater coordination applications in the interim.
 Use only the current version of the form (Revision J).

 Repeater Coordination Form